Simple Network Management Protocol or SNMP is a protocol for exchanging information between network devices.

 The IETF labels the protocols that it manages with a “request for comments” number, or RFC.
 There have been three versions developed for SNMP.
 These are:

-- RFC 1157 – a refinement of the first definition of the protocol, known as SNMPv1.
+|A refinement of the first definition of the protocol, known as SNMPv1

-- RFC 1901 – this is SNMPv2c and includes improved error-handling methodologies evolving the original SNMPv2 definition, which was contained in RFC 1441.
+|This is SNMPv2c and includes improved error-handling methodologies evolving the original SNMPv2 definition, which was contained in RFC 1441

-- RFC 3410 – the latest version of the protocol, known as SNMPv3, which has enhanced security and privacy features.
+|The latest version of the protocol, known as SNMPv3, which has enhanced security and privacy features

 As it has been around longer, there are more implementations of SNMPv1 on the market.
 SNMPv1 was first defined in 1988, although earlier RFCs defined this version prior to RCF 1157.

 SNMPv2 dates back to 1993.
 The core definition of version 2 includes a “party-based” authentication security model.
 This is hardly ever implemented because it uses a complicated system.
 SNMPv2c is the most widely used variant of version 2.
-This is exactly the same as SNMPv2, except that it uses a “community-based” model for authentication.
+This is the same as SNMPv2, except that it uses a “community-based” model for authentication.
 You might also see reference to SNMPv2u, which uses a “user-based” system for authentication.
 This is not as popular as SNMPv2c.

 The extra security features of the latest version should be sought out, so aim for networking software that implements SNMPv3.
 This version employs user-based authentication, the same as SNMPv2u.
-SNMPv3 includes the ability to use transport layer protocols, such as SSH and TLS in order to provide encryption protection to messages.
+SNMPv3 includes the ability to use transport layer protocols, such as SSH and TLS to provide encryption protection to messages.

 The user-based authorization in SNMPv3 offers three statuses that can be allocated to each user:

-|No authentication and no encryption of the messages they send and receive.
+|No authentication and no encryption of the messages they send and receive

-- AuthNoPriv — authentication necessary but no message encryption.
+|Authentication necessary but no message encryption

-- AuthPriv — authentication necessary and messages are encrypted.
+|Authentication necessary and messages are encrypted

 An SNMP network includes the following three elements:

-- Managed devices, such as switches, routers, servers, workstations, and printers
+|Such as switches, routers, servers, workstations, and printers

-- Software agents that run constantly to monitor the status of all devices
+|Run constantly to monitor the status of all devices

-- A Network management system (NMS) which requests, compiles, and stores status information.
+|Requests, compiles, and stores status information.

 How SNMP works

 The controlling element of SNMP is the network manager.
 This can be installed on any computer on the network.
-The network manager drives the system, whereas the software agents’ main task is to respond to requests from the network manager.
+The network manager drives the system, whereas the software system management agents’ main task is to respond to requests from the network manager.